Helping the Noncompliant Child (HNC)

 Location/Institution: North Carolina

-This project aimed to develop and pilot test a technology-enhanced version of Helping the Noncompliant Child (HNC) by increasing engagement of low-income families and, in turn, child behavior outcomes, with potential cost-savings associated with greater treatment efficiency.
-Families of children with clinically significant disruptive behaviors were randomized to and completed standard HNC or Technology-Enhanced HNC.
+The purpose of the study was to develop and pilot test a technology-enhanced version of Helping the Noncompliant Child (HNC) with the goal of increasing engagement of low-income families and, in turn, child behavior outcomes, with potential cost-savings associated with greater treatment efficiency.
+Participants were randomized to and completed standard HNC or Technology-Enhanced HNC (TE-HNC).
 All families received the standard HNC program; however, TE-HNC also included the following smartphone enhancements: (a) skills video series, (b) brief daily surveys, (c) text message reminders, (d) video recording home practice, and (e) midweek video calls.
 Measures utilized include the Eyberg Child Behavior Inventory (ECBI), the Attends Survey, and the Consumer Satisfaction Scale.
-Results indicate TE-HNC yielded larger effect sizes than HNC for all engagement outcomes.
+Results indicate that TE-HNC yielded larger effect sizes than HNC for all engagement outcomes.
 Both groups yielded clinically significant improvements in disruptive behavior; however, findings suggest that the greater program engagement associated with TE-HNC boosted child treatment outcome.
-Limitations include small sample size, concerns of privacy and security, and lack of follow-up.
+Limitations include the small sample size, concerns of privacy and security, and lack of follow-up.

 Length of controlled postintervention follow-up: None.